tnightengale/tnightengale.github.io/_posts/2018-06-21-credit_default.md

 where $\sigma(\hat{y})$ is the sigmoid/logistic function and $\mathcal{W}$ is the relative weighting between positive and negative errors.

 Recall that we are trying to predict which customers will default.
 Default is indicated in our dataset using `1` whereas customers in good financial standing are labelled `0`.
-Therefore we want $\mathcal{W} > 1$ porportional to the relatively higher cost of not predicting a defaulting customer.
+Therefore we want $\mathcal{W} > 1$ proportional to the relatively higher cost of not predicting a defaulting customer.

 ```python